-In an email survey, college students reported that after a blackout they did things that they could not remember, like driving drunk, having unprotected sex, or engaged in risky behavior.
+In an email survey, college students reported that after a blackout they did things that they could not remember, like driving drunk, having unprotected sex, or engaging in risky behavior.

 Controversy remains over what percentage of psychosis risk can be linked to marijuana use and how much depends on a person’s genetics.

 Using alcohol even during the first few weeks of pregnancy can cause long-lasting effects on a child.
-According to the CDC, 3.3 million women are at risk of exposing their baby to alcohol.
+According to the CDC, 3.3 million women are at risk of exposing their babies to alcohol.

 But marijuana may not be safe either.
 Studies show there may be a link between marijuana use during pregnancy and low birth weight.
 Despite marijuana being the most commonly used illegal drug during pregnancy, it’s hard to tell what the effect of marijuana use is, since there are not many studies out there.